 Automated ticket machines can be found at major bus stops / intersections and at all tram, U-Bahn and S-Bahn stations.
 These usually have instructions English, as well as sometimes other languages.
 Paying by (German) debit card is usually possible.

-Many German public transport ticket machines will frequently not take credit cards or contactless payments, although this is starting to change and some of them now do.
-This is a hangover from the banking system being very antiquated in comparison to most developed countries.
+Many German public transport ticket machines will frequently not take credit cards or contactless payments, although this is gradually changing.

 Depending on the Verkehrsverbund, some of the tickets will require a validation before, or upon, boarding a bus, tram or train.
-There is no hard and fast rule for this and it is regulated by the individual transport authorities.
+There’s no hard and fast rule for this and it’s regulated by the individual transport authorities.
 It can also be dependent upon where you purchase your ticket.

 The best advice here is if in doubt, ask.
-You will usually be able to find somebody in the ticket office who speaks English.
-Bus and train drivers less likely so.
+You’ll usually be able to find somebody in the ticket office who speaks English, at least if you’re at a train station.

 Short Trip (Kurzfahrt / Kurzstrecke)